-\begin{proof} Since the the set of matched vertices is the same in all stable matchings, finding a stable matching in $O(n)$ time in these very strongly restricted instances marks all vertices that need to be matched.
-In each component, there are at most two possible matchings satisfying these constraints.
-We choose the one that is stable and violates fewer constraints.\end{proof}
+\begin{proof} Since the the set of matched vertices is the same in all stable matchings by Theorem~\ref{th:rural}, finding a stable matching in $O(n)$ time in these very strongly restricted instances marks all vertices that need to be matched.
+In each component $C$, since $C$ is a path or a cycle, there are at most two possible stable matchings satisfying these constraints.
+We choose the stable matching in $C$ that violates fewer constraints.\end{proof}

-Short preference lists are not the only case when \textsc{sr min restricted violations} becomes tractable, as our last theorem shows.
+Short preference lists are not the only case when {\sc sr min restricted violations} becomes tractable, as our last theorem shows.

-\begin{theorem} \textsc{sr min restricted violations} is solvable in polynomial time if the number of restricted edges or the minimal number of violated constraints is constant. \end{theorem}
+\begin{theorem} is solvable in polynomial time if the number of restricted edges or the minimal number of violated constraints is constant. \end{theorem}

-\begin{proof} Suppose that the number of restricted edges is~$L$.
-No stable matching can violate more than $L$ constraints on restricted edges, therefore, it is sufficient to investigate the case when the target number of violated constraints in the sought solution satisfies~$K\leq L$.
-Choose a set of restricted edges of cardinality $K$, where $K \leq L$.
-For all edges in this set, reverse the restriction: let forced edges become forbidden and forbidden edges become forced.
-With the modified set of restricted edges, stable matchings violate exactly $K$ constraints on restricted edges.
-Checking all edge sets of cardinality at most $K$ takes $O(m^K)=O(m^L)$ iterations. \end{proof}
+\begin{proof} Suppose firstly that $L=|P|+|Q|$ is a constant.
+We will show how to solve {\sc sr min restricted violations dec} in polynomial time.
+We assume that, for the purposes of this proof, the problem definition is modified so that, given an instance $\mathcal{I} = (G, O, P, Q, K)$, we are required to find a stable matching $M$ in $G$ such that $|M\cap P|+|Q\backslash M|\leq K$, or report that no such matching exists.

+Our first observation is that this problem is trivially solvable if the target value $K$ satisfies $K \geq L$.
+In this case, any stable matching will suffice.